MicrosoftDocs/azure-docs/articles/virtual-machines/linux/suse-create-upload-vhd.md

      console=ttyS0 earlyprintk=ttyS0
     ```

-   This option ensures that all console messages are sent to the first serial port, which can assist Azure support in debugging issues.
+   This option ensures that all console messages are sent to the first serial port, which can assist Azure support with debugging issues.
 In addition, remove the following parameters from the kernel boot line if they exist:

     ```config-grub
      libata.atapi_enabled=0 reserve=0x1f0,0x8